 You could use that money to buy 15+ Kindle books to educate yourself and change your future.

 Or put that money towards some unforgettable experience like skydiving, or bungee jumping, or just hitting the road for a long weekend.
 Just not more things.

-The promotional bonus actually comes in the form of 15,000 Ultimate Rewards points, which can be redeemed for $150 cash at the click of a button, or you could use them for travel, if you also grab a so-called Tier 1 Chase card which allows you to transfer the points for travel programs.
+The promotional bonus actually comes in the form of Ultimate Rewards points, which can be redeemed for cash at the click of a button, or you could use them for travel if you also grab a so-called Tier 1 Chase card, like the Chase Sapphire Preferred, which allows you to transfer the points for travel programs.

 Double Down and Leverage It

 Credit card hacking is quite lucrative.

 Pure cash is an exciting bonus, but there are actually far more valuable credit card bonuses out there, namely those related to travel hacking, like for airline miles.
 As I mentioned, you can use the Chase Ultimate Rewards points with this card (if you grab the Chase Sapphire Preferred), but you will find other cards with much better promotions for purely airline miles, which will get you way more travel.

 After the Chase Freedom bonus, I got educated about travel hacking through lots of reading, research, and online forums.
 Then I started signing up for much more lucrative offers which have saved me thousands of dollars in flights since then.